9K35 Strela-10: Angolan Civil War

-On February 20, 1988, 31-year-old Major Edward Richard Every from 1st Squadron, SAAF, was killed in action when his Mirage F1AZ (serial 245) was shot down by a Cuban Strela-10 surface-to-air missile in Cuatir (near Menongue) while on an attack mission over Southern Angola.
+On February 20, 1988, 31-year-old Major Edward Richard Every from 1 Squadron SAAF, was killed in action when his Mirage F1AZ (serial 245) was shot down by a Cuban Strela-10 surface-to-air missile in Cuatir (near Menongue) while on an attack mission over Southern Angola.

 Operation Desert Storm

 Iraq had several operational Strela-10 systems at the beginning of the 1991 operation to liberate Kuwait from Iraqi occupation, most if not all of which were organized as part of the battlefield air defence systems of the Republican Guard divisions.

 During the operation, 27 coalition aircraft are believed to have been hit by Iraqi IR-homing SAMs, resulting in 14 losses.
 Some of the losses were shot down on the spot, while others, such as OA-10A 77-0197, returned to base only to be lost in a crash landing.
 Others landed safely, but were written off as total losses.

 At least two losses are believed to have been due to Strela-10s: On February 15 an A-10A (78-0722) of 353rd TFS/354th TFW was hit by a SAM believed to be a Strela-10, some 100 km north west of Kuwait City, while attacking Republican Guard targets.
 Pilot Lt Robert Sweet ejected and was made a prisoner of war.
-While attempting to protect Sweet on the ground, his wingman Steven Phyllis flying A-10A 79-0130 was also hit by what is believed to have been a Strela-10.
+While attempting to protect Sweet on the ground, his wingman Steven Phyllis flying an A-10A 79-0130 was also hit by what is believed to have been a Strela-10.
 Phyllis was killed in the incident.

 Kosovo War

-During NATO bombing campaign against FR Yugoslavia, Strela-10 managed to hit an A-10 of United States Air Force on 11 May 1999.
+During NATO bombing campaign against FR Yugoslavia, a Strela-10 managed to hit an A-10 of United States Air Force on 11 May 1999.